Dionysus: Return to Greece

 Returning in triumph to Greece after his travels in Asia, Dionysus came to be considered the founder of the triumphal procession.
 He undertook efforts to introduce his religion into Greece, but was opposed by rulers who feared it, on account of the disorders and madness it brought with it.

-In one myth, adapted in Euripides' play The Bacchae, Dionysus returns to his birthplace, Thebes, which is ruled by his cousin Pentheus.
-Pentheus, as well as his mother Agave and his aunts Ino and Autonoe, disbelieve Dionysus' divine birth.
+In one myth, adapted in Euripides's play The Bacchae, Dionysus returns to his birthplace, Thebes, which is ruled by his cousin Pentheus.
+Pentheus, as well as his mother Agave and his aunts Ino and Autonoe, disbelieve Dionysus's divine birth.
 Despite the warnings of the blind prophet Tiresias, they deny his worship and denounce him for inspiring the women of Thebes to madness.

 Dionysus uses his divine powers to drive Pentheus insane, then invites him to spy on the ecstatic rituals of the Maenads, in the woods of Mount Cithaeron.
 Pentheus, hoping to witness a sexual orgy, hides himself in a tree.
-The Maenads spot him; maddened by Dionysus, they take him to be a mountain-dwelling lion, and attack him with their bare hands.
-Pentheus' aunts and his mother Agave are among them, and they rip him limb from limb.
-Agave mounts his head on a pike, and takes the trophy to her father Cadmus.
+The Maenads spot him; maddened by Dionysus, they take him to be a mountain-dwelling lion and attack him with their bare hands.
+Pentheus's aunts and his mother Agave are among them, and they rip him limb from limb.
+Agave mounts his head on a pike and takes the trophy to her father Cadmus.

-Euripides' description of this sparagmos was as follows:
+Euripides's description of this sparagmos was as follows: